-However, breathing prompts can be enabled/disabled by pressing the softkey button next to the Rescue Breathing Options icon displayed on the screen during rescue.
-(Refer to the "Rescue Breathing Options Softkey Icon" section below.)
-Breathing prompts can also be enabled/disabled by setting the menu option in Maintenance Mode.
-(Refer to the "CPR Breathing" section in Chapter 6 of this manual.)
+However, breathing prompts can be enabled/disabled by pressing the softkey button next to the Rescue Breathing Options icon displayed on the screen during rescue (refer to the "Rescue Breathing Options Softkey Icon" section below).
+Breathing prompts can also be enabled/disabled by setting the menu option in Maintenance Mode (refer to "CPR Breathing" in Section 6.8 of this manual).

-Rescue Breathing Options Softkey Icon: During a rescue, when this icon is present on the sreen, the user may press the corresponding softkey button to select CPR coaching with compressions only (no breathing) or CPR coaching with compressions and breathing.
+Rescue Breathing Options Softkey Icon: During a rescue, when this icon is present on the screen, the user may press the corresponding softkey button to select CPR coaching with compressions only (no breathing) or CPR coaching with compressions and breathing.

-Note: Refer to the "CPR Breathing" section of Chapter 6 for instructions on how to change the factory default setting.
+Note: Refer to "CPR Breathing" in Section 6.8 of this manual for instructions on how to change the factory default setting.